vivek8326/PowerBI_dashBoard_swiggy/README.md

 # PowerBI_dashBoard_swiggy
 # Zomato Sales Analysis Dashboard

-This repository features a dynamic Power BI dashboard built for analyzing Zomato's sales data.
+This repository features a Power BI dashboard built for analyzing Zomato's sales data.
 The dashboard is designed to provide a comprehensive overview of key performance indicators, including total sales, product category performance, and top-performing cities.
 It presents insights in a visually appealing and interactive manner, making it easy to explore data trends and draw actionable conclusions.

 The dashboard highlights essential metrics, such as total sales amount (987M), quantity sold (2M), ratings (150K), and orders (150K).
 It includes a detailed breakdown of sales across product categories, with Non-Veg items generating 106M in sales, Veg items contributing 122M, and Others accounting for 24M.
 Ratings for each category are also displayed to emphasize customer feedback.